|

 They came back the next year and had a big bottle of wine for us.

-They said they fermented it in their base One winter evening after our chores were finished and
+good lesson about being liberal and not being racist!
+One winter evening after our chores were finished and

 the full moon had come out over the snow covered fields, my father asked